71 Great Small Town Business Ideas: How to Live Rurally And Thrive!

 Many people care deeply about how their vehicles look.

-Add some vending machines, re-stock them weekly in the summer, and you’ll be all set to go!
+Add some vending machines, re-stock them weekly in the summer, and you'll be all set to go (and we have a full step-by-step guide on how to start a vending machine business to help)!

 Getting quality spine and body care in a small town can be challenging.

-A good chiropractor will have no trouble making money in a small town and gain a loyal client base.
+A good chiropractor will have no trouble making money in a small town and gain loyal customers.

 Christmas Tree Farm